 Tabriz Bazaar

 Tabriz Bazaar is the oldest bazaar in Iran and one of the oldest ones in the Middle East.
 As a historic bazaar constructed and decorated with many arcades, red bricks, and stucco, it is registered as a priceless UNESCO World Heritage Site.
 It has been a place for commercial and cultural exchange since antiquity.
-Located on the Silk Road as one of the most fundamental east-west trade routes, Tabriz Historic Bazaar Complex embraces a series of covered brick structures and enclosed spaces each dedicated to a different function.
+Located on the Silk Road as one of the most fundamental east-west trade routes, the Tabriz Historic Bazaar Complex embraces a series of covered brick structures and enclosed spaces each dedicated to a different function.

 Tabriz and its historic bazaar were famous when the city was the capital of the Safavid dynasty, later it lost its fame, but it remained as a commercial hub for centuries.
 It is one of the best traditional bazaars well known both as a place for commerce and a place for social gatherings, religious practices, and political movements.
 It is true to say Tabriz Historic Bazaar is one of the most important commercial, social, cultural, and architectural complexes among bazaars, and over centuries, it is a place for people from different cultures to gather together in a unique environment.
 As a fantastic example of a multi-functional complex, architectural structures are shaped by commercial activities.